Thank You Email After Interview [Examples and How To Guide]

 Say Thank You

-Thank you for the time spent with me earlier today.
+Thank you for the time spent meeting with me today.
 I thought it was a very productive conversation about your needs for the Staff Accountant opening and my background.
 It was very refreshing to have such an open and candid conversation.

 You don’t have to say that much, but you get the idea.